TenSzalik/FastAPI-RabbitMQ-Quiz/README.md

 The main goal of this project is to gain an in-depth understanding of web development, a better understanding of FastAPI, OOP, RabbitMQ and some fun =)

-*Thanks to Joanna Petalek for preparing the background and icon of Marcus Aurelius.
+*Thanks to Joanna Płatek for preparing the background and icon of Marcus Aurelius.
 She can be followed [here](https://www.instagram.com/petlart/)*.

 ## Table of content